DanielOaks/boken-rpg/README.md

 # Boken RPG Engine
-This is a fun web RPG engine, written by Daniel Oaks.
+This is a little web RPG engine.
 Developed solely in my spare time and for the purposes of trying to actually build a working game engine from scratch.
-Hopefully at some point it'll be usable and actually run how I want it to~
+Hopefully at some point it'll be usable for a real project~

 This engine isn't bundling files with WebPack or doing any post-processing apart from using [Compass](http://compass-style.org) to generate the CSS.
 Simply put, it uses native HTML-JS modules and loads each JS file that makes up the game separately.
 My intention is for someone to just be able to clone the repo, start a webserver on the root and get playing!